godofgeeks23/multi-ssh-automate/README.md

 git clone https://github.com/godofgeeks23/multi-ssh-automate.git
 ```

-2. Add your servers to the `sample.env` file
+2. Add your servers and SSH credentials to the `sample.env` file
 3. Rename `sample.env` to `.env`

 ```bash